 When undertaking a carbon offsets project, Signatories to the Code must develop a written project management plan in consultation with their client.
-This written project management plan should only be developed after careful consultation with and consideration of other relevant stakeholders (including for example, Native Title Holders, Native Title Claimants, traditional owners or NRM bodies) and the Code expects the Signatory to properly explain the plan to all parties being consulted.
+This written project management plan should only be developed after careful consultation with and consideration of other relevant stakeholders (including for example, Native Title Holders, Native Title Claimants, traditional owners or NRM bodies) and the

+Australian Carbon Industry Code of Conduct Code expects the Signatory to properly explain the plan to all parties being consulted.